AdrishikharChowdhury/React-JS-Learning-journey/README.md

 ### 6th Chapter: React Router
 This chapter implements client-side routing using `react-router-dom`.
 It includes creating a multi-page application with a navigation bar, footer, and nested routes.

+### 7th Chapter: Custom Hooks - `useForm`
+This chapter focuses on creating and using custom hooks in React.
+It includes a `useForm` hook for managing form state and handling changes, as well as `useFetch`, `usePost`, and `useDELETE` hooks for making API requests.
+The project demonstrates how to build a form that uses these custom hooks to interact with a backend service.

 ## Technologies Used

 Across these projects, the following technologies are used: